nicolas-kuechler/doe-suite/README.md

 ### Running an Experiment

 We run an experiment by starting the Ansible playbook.
-We provide the name of an experiment design from `experiments/designs` (e.g., example) and we use `id=new` to run a new complete experiment.
+We provide the name of an experiment design from `experiments/designs` (e.g., example), and we use `id=new` to run a new complete experiment.

 ```sh
 pipenv run ansible-playbook experiment.yml -e "exp=example id=new"